awsdocs/amazon-s3-userguide/doc_source/CostAllocTagging.md

 To add, list, edit, or delete tags, you can use the Amazon S3 console, the AWS Command Line Interface \(AWS CLI\), or the Amazon S3 API\.

 ## More Info<a name="CostAllocTagging-more-info"></a>
-+ [ Using Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing and Cost Management User Guide*
++ [ Using Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing User Guide*
 + [Understanding your AWS billing and usage reports for Amazon S3](aws-usage-report-understand.md)
 + [AWS Billing reports for Amazon S3](aws-billing-reports.md)